sameedmohsin28/Fifa-Seminar-First-Capstone/README.md

 # 📖 FIFA Seminar (Microverse First Capstone Project) <a name="about-project"></a>

-**FIFA Seminar** is a website for an arbitrary event of FIFA promoting diversity and inclusion in and through football around the world.
+**FIFA Seminar** is a website for an imaginary event of FIFA promoting diversity and inclusion in and through football around the world.

 ## 🛠 Built With <a name="built-with"></a>